Parametrized higher category theory: Cocartesian fibrations and model categories of marked simplicial sets

 \section{Cocartesian fibrations and model categories of marked simplicial sets}

+Let $S$ be an $\infty$-category.
 In this section, we give a rapid review of the theory of cocartesian fibrations and the surrounding apparatus of marked simplicial sets.
 This primarily serves to fix some of our notation and conventions for the remainder of the paper; for a more detailed exposition of these concepts, we refer the reader to \cite{BarShah}.
-In particular, the reader should be aware of our special notation (Ntn. \ref{ntn:parametrizedFibers}) for the $S$-fibers of a $S$-functor.
+In particular, the reader should be aware of our special notation (Notation~\ref{ntn:parametrizedFibers}) for the $S$-fibers of a $S$-functor.